aws-samples/serverless-app-demo-using-aws-cdk-dotnet/README.md

 cdk deploy
 ```

 CDK deploys the environment to AWS.
+Enter 'y' when prompted for confirmation.

 ## Step 4: Verify resources in console